Ottensheim

 Ottensheim is a municipality in the district of Urfahr-Umgebung in the Austrian state of Upper Austria.
-In July 2008 it hosted the World Rowing Championships, and it did so again in 2019.
+At its rowing venue, Regattastrecke Ottensheim, it has hosted numerous international rowing competitions, including various World Championships, World U23 Championships, World Junior Championships, and World Cups.

 History

 First settlements in this area date from about 4000 BC.
 The first mention of the settlement in a document dates from 1148 AD.
 In 1228 AD, Ottensheim received the market right – as third town in Upper Austria, after Linz (1210) and Enns (1212).
 In 1527, the Habsburg-Monarch Ferdinand I endowed the town and the castle to his chancellor Niklas Rabenhaupt von Suche, who expanded the castle.
 The coat of arms of Ottensheim dates from this time.

 Ottensheim has existed as a municipality since 1848.
 At this time and until 1893 the now self-contended municipality Puchenau also belonged to Ottensheim.
 In 1871 the first ferry over the Danube was installed.
 It was destroyed by an ice jam eight years later, and rebuilt in 1882.
 In 1964 the now still working ferry boat was built.
 Every year since the 1990s an alternative music festival for about 2,000 people takes place on the Rodl park near the Danube river, the Open Air Ottensheim, where local and international rock, hip-hop and experimental music acts take place.

 Most residents work in the closest city, Linz.
 Ottensheim has many parks and sporting facilities as well as a secondary school, music school, cinema (est. 1919, one of the oldest in Upper Austria), police station and post office which also serves the neighbouring villages.
 Ottensheim also has Austria's 7th largest hydroelectric power plant, on the Danube.